Donovan-Lab-at-ASU/Lab_Management/coding_computing/github/Step_02_Getting_started_with_GitHub.md

-Step 2: Getting started with GitHub
+Getting started with GitHub
 ================
-Juliette Verstaen
+Written by: Juliette Verstaen \| Last updated on:
-2022-03-23
+March 23, 2022

 ## Description: